 LH: How do you compose your repertory?
 Where does the inspiration come from?

-LH: Do you have any big inspirations?
+LH: Do you have any major inspirations?

 IGS: Kirk Franklin.
-He is like a prodigy.
+He is a prodigy.
 He is a good song writer, and his lyrics are funky and full of emotions.
 John P. Kee is amazing as well.
 Richard Smallwood.
 He is inspiring, fires the audience and knows how to cross boundaries.
 There are so many inspiring Gospel musicians; it’s hard to name them all!

-LH: Any last word?
+LH: Any last words?

 For more information or to support Imani Gospel Singers follow them on Facebook HERE.